 Our trails were built by the best and flow beautifully.
 So if you’re on a green or blue, a hardtail is fine.
-But there are some trails that would be enjoyed best on a full-sus bike.
+But there are some trails that would be enjoyed best on a full-suspension bike.

 If you want to try one out, visit our rentals team.
-We also have electric bikes for rent that are a good time.
+We also have e-bikes for rent that are a good time.
 Explore more with less puff or just simply do more laps!

-In the first instance call base on 021 BASE334.
-If you’re out of reception flag someone down or send a mate up to call us.
+In the first instance, call Base on 021 BIKE334 (021 2453 334).
+If you’re out of reception, flag someone down or send a mate out to call us.